 For many people, the dawn of the New Year is a fresh start.
 However, some also use this as an excuse to put saving up aside.
 It’s easy to get lost in post-holiday celebrations, reunions, and thanksgiving parties, and after all, there are 11 more months to look forward to.

-February may be short, but couples look forward to this month because of Valentine’s Day.
+February may be the shortest month of the year, but couples look forward to this month because of Valentine’s Day.
 If you skipped saving last month, then you will definitely have an excuse again this month because you need to wow your partner and shower her with gifts, flowers, and a fancy dinner.

 (See Related Topic: Five Small Changes That Will Lead To Big Savings)